Common name: Cape lily

 African crinum lilies - Crinum bulbispermum and C. moorei - to create the

-hybrid Crinum X powellii, or Cape lily.
-The Cape lily has gone on to become
+hybrid Crinum x powellii, or Cape lily.
+The Cape lily has become

 straplike leaves 3-4 ft long which arise from a large, long-necked

 bulb.
-The bulb can be as much as 7 in in diameter.
+The bulb can be as much as 7 inches in diameter.
 The fragrant funnel

-shaped flowers grow to 4in long and are borne on leafless stalks in
+shaped flowers grow up to 10 cm long and are borne on leafless flowering stem,

 Houdyshel', which produces clusters of 6-10 deep rose-pink flowers throughout